 Former CJP Nasirul Mulk named as caretaker PM

-Former chief justice Nasirul Mulk was announced as the caretaker prime minister on Monday.
+Former chief justice Nasirul Mulk was named as the caretaker prime minister on Monday.

-The announcement was made by Leader of the Opposition Khursheed Shah at a press conference in Islamabad following a meeting between himself and Prime Minister Shahid Khaqan Abbasi, who was also present at the press conference along with National Assembly Speaker Ayaz Sadiq.
+The announcement was made by Leader of the Opposition Khursheed Shah at a press conference in Islamabad following a meeting with Prime Minister Shahid Khaqan Abbasi.

+Shah was accompanied by Abbasi and National Assembly Speaker Ayaz Sadiq at the press conference.

 PM Abbasi spoke first, describing the agreed-upon candidate for caretaker PM as someone "who no one can object to".